 COVID-19 Parenting Tips, proven parenting tips and activities for all ages in over 100 worldwide languages.

-Should I send my child back to child care?
+Should I send my child back to a child care or early learning program?

 Most Illinoisans are eligible for Economic Impact Payments, or stimulus checks, from the federal government.
 Visit www.GetMyPaymentIL.org.
 Via the dropdown menu in the top left corner of the homepage, the site can be translated into: English, Arabic, Chinese, Polish, Spanish, and Tagalog.